Germany. Auswärtiges Amt

 About the author

-The Auswärtiges Amt is Germany’s Federal Foreign Office, the cabinet-level ministry responsible for foreign policy and for Germany’s relationship with the European Union.
-It is one of the country’s central foreign-service institutions and serves as the hub of Germany’s diplomatic work.
+The Auswärtiges Amt, usually translated as Germany’s Federal Foreign Office, is the country’s foreign ministry.
+It is a cabinet-level federal authority responsible for German foreign policy and for coordinating Germany’s relationship with the European Union.